hexinfra/gorox/apps/README.md

 You can also put your PHP webapps, Python webapps, and so on in this directory.

-In gorox, an http server (i.e. http1Server, http2Server, http3Server) can host
-many webapps, whereas a webapp can be bound to many http servers.
+In gorox, an http server (i.e. httpxServer, http3Server) can host many webapps, whereas a webapp can be bound to many http servers.

 For examples, see builtin webapps.